internetarchive/sandcrawler/README.md

       \ooooooo|  |___/\__,_|_| |_|\__,_|\___|_|  \__,_| \_/\_/ |_|\___|_|

-This repo contains hadoop tasks (mapreduce and pig), luigi jobs, and other scripts and code for the internet archive (web group) journal ingest pipeline.
+This repo contains hadoop jobs, luigi tasks, and other scripts and code for the internet archive web group's journal ingest pipeline.

-This repository is potentially public.
+Code in tihs repository is potentially public!

 Archive-specific deployment/production guides and ansible scripts at:
 [journal-infra](https://git.archive.org/bnewbold/journal-infra)

-## Python Setup

-Pretty much everything here uses python/pipenv.
-To setup your environment for this, and python in general:

-    # libjpeg-dev is for some wayback/pillow stuff
-    sudo apt install -y python3-dev python3-pip python3-wheel libjpeg-dev build-essential
-    pip3 install --user pipenv

-On macOS:

-    brew install libjpeg pipenv

-Each directory has it's own environment.
-Do something like:

-    cd python
-    pipenv install --dev
-    pipenv shell

-## Possible Issues with Setup

-Bryan had `~/.local/bin` in his `$PATH`, and that seemed to make everything work.
+**./python/** contains Hadoop streaming jobs written in python using the `mrjob` library.
+Most notably, the **extraction** scripts, which fetch PDF files from wayback/petabox, process them with GROBID, and store the result in HBase.

+**./scalding/** contains Hadoop jobs written in Scala using the Scalding framework.
+The intent is to write new non-trivial Hadoop jobs in Scala, which brings type safety and compiled performance.

+**./pig/** contains a handful of Pig scripts, as well as some unittests implemented in python.

+## Running Hadoop Jobs

+The `./please` python3 wrapper script is a helper for running jobs (python or scalding) on the IA Hadoop cluster.
+You'll need to run the setup/dependency tasks first; see README files in subdirectories.